liatrio/alpine-jenkins/README.md

 ## Usage
-Highly recommend running it without the setup wizard since it comes with all the plugins you should need installed `docker run -p 8080:8080 --env JAVA_OPTS="-Djenkins.install.runSetupWizard=false" liatrio/alpine-jenkins`
+`docker run -p 8080:8080 --env JAVA_OPTS="-Djenkins.install.runSetupWizard=false" liatrio/alpine-jenkins`

 You probably want to give it access to your docker host so that jenkins can spin up containers for builds as well as build its own containers.